GuyCarmy/eat2fit/README.md

-My final project in c# for object oriented programming, Course #20586 of the open university of Israel.
+My final project in C# for object oriented programming, Course #20586 of the open university of Israel.

 Its a program for dietitions to manage the diets for their clients.
 The project is wrttien using xamarin, and using MongoDB.